Dynamics of Real-Time Simulation – Chapter 6 – Special Methods for Simulating Linear Systems

 6.6 The State-transition Method in the Case of Repeated Roots

 In this section we consider a second-order system with repeated roots, i.e., one where both characteristic roots are the same.
-This corresponds to , in which case Eq.
-(6.52) shows that both characteristic roots are equal to .
-When this occurs, the transient solution takes the form
+This corresponds to

 (6.77)